Topography Tasks

 for remapping datasets to the target grid.Output: Produces combined topography datasets with consistent variables and attributes.

-Visualization: Generates rasterized images of various fields (e.g., bathymetry, ice draft) using the
+Visualization: Generates rasterized images of various fields (e.g., base elevation, ice draft) using the

 datashader